Best Over Ear Headphones Under $50

 Comfortable even after a few hours of use!

-The next best over-ear headphones under $50 is actually not for you, it’s for the smaller ones in the family.
+The next best over-ear headphones under $50 is actually not for you, is from a household name: JBL.

 The sound isolation is also good, but some music will leak if they turn the volume up.
-This is actually a good thing, because it lets you know that you should turn the volume down so your child doesn’t damage their hearing.
+This is actually a good thing, because it lets you know that you should turn the volume down so you can customize your listening experience.

-An overall awesome pair of headphones for kids in the price range.
-Great for kids in the family or as a gift!
+An overall awesome pair of headphones for adults, teens, and kids in a hyper-competitive price range.

 Specs: 48-ohm impedance level (great for smartphones and MP3 players), 20-20,000 Hz frequency response range (perfect for bass-heavy music), with excellent highs, lows and mid ranges.